riceissa/issarice.com/wiki/questions.md

 - What is it like to be a relationship anarchist?
 - What is it like to come to terms with one's own lack of dating prospects?
 - How many total marriages has OKCupid/Coffee Meets Bagel/Tinder/Plenty of Fish/etc. led to (individually)?
+- How true is the quote "Don't stress too much trying to remember a lost thought; if it's really important, you'll think of it again anyway"?
+- What is it like to read a book in class that you've already read?
+- What are the potential negative health effects of almonds?
+- Do college students ever boast about how much/little they spend on textbooks?
+- Does lack of sexual activity in young males lead to increased productivity if they can channel the sexual energy into something more fruitful?
+- How do people choose how round the frames of their glasses are?
+- What surprising things have you noticed while wearing blue-blockers?
+- What surprising things have you noticed while carrying a UV meter?
+- What is it like to be the person everybody rumors about?
+- How rigorous is the idea of the "attention economy/scarcity"?
+- How can medium (10--20 people) in-person discussions be made to be more grounded in verifiable facts?
+- Why has the main [effective altruism website](http://www.effectivealtruism.org/)<!--(https://archive.today/sC5A8)--> chosen to become yet another "flashy" website?
+- How reliable of a world-view can you get *just* by looking at what other people believe, instead of looking at the object-level?
+- Are most people's lives Ponzi schemes?
+- What can you learn by looking at the "like" count of various articles and/or the same article but shared by different people?
+- What are some reasons one becomes very hungry late at night but not at all during the day?
+- Should people living in places with a hotter climate eat more?
+- Why does the mobile GitHub app not support editing of files, and will this feature come in the future?
+- What are some things you can learn by observing sliverfish/ladybugs/spiders?
+- Bestiality: what is it like to have intercourse with/rape/be raped by/engage in sodomy with/have group sex with X? (where X is an animal species)
+- Why does my Quora view count drop significantly if I don't post any questions for that interval? (i.e. the questions seem to be poorly distributed, or Quora isn't really producing "[long content]()")